 How Can You Avoid a Low Appraisal

-While buttering appraisers up with small talk or cookies won’t do the trick, being prepared can help.
+Being prepared in advance for the appraisal can help.
 While the house doesn’t have to be spotless, you don’t want clutter keeping the appraiser from getting to or seeing anything in the house, yard or garage.
 In addition, having any necessary documents available and organized helps the process along.
 Sometimes it’s a matter of preparing the seller for appraisals regarding upgrades they made, and setting realistic expectations based on what they see on Zillow or other sites.